hkgonebad/ddc-manager/README.md

 - **Authentication**: Sign in to access your projects.
 - **Project Management**: Use the dashboard to manage your projects.
-- **Governance**: Participate in the Onyx DAO for project-related decisions.

 ## Contributing